Skip to main content

 );

-Under the hood, every signer implements signHash, signTypedData, or both, and each account picks the scheme it prefers (typed data when supported, so wallets can display structured EIP-712 fields).
-Capability mismatches throw offline with an actionable error before any wallet prompt is shown. fromViemWalletClient is typed-data only, which is why it cannot drive the Calibur or multi-op Merkle paths (both require raw-hash signing). fromSafeWebauthn is Safe-specific because it produces an EIP-1271 contract signature using Safe's WebAuthn verifier.
+Under the hood, every signer implements signHash, signTypedData, or both, and each account picks the scheme it prefers.
+Since v0.3.8, Simple7702Account, Simple7702AccountV09, Calibur7702Account, and SafeMultiChainSigAccountV1 all accept typed-data-only signers where the account supports EIP-712 signing.
+Capability mismatches throw offline with an actionable error before any wallet prompt is shown. fromSafeWebauthn is Safe-specific because it produces an EIP-1271 contract signature using Safe's WebAuthn verifier.

 Adapter recipes